Yuqi Gu

 I am an Assistant Professor in the Department of Statistics at Columbia University.
 I am also a member of the Data Science Institute.
 Before joining Columbia in 2021, I spent a year as a postdoc at Duke University, mentored by David B. Dunson.
 In 2020 I received a Ph.D. in Statistics from the University of Michigan, advised by Gongjun Xu.
 In 2015 I received a B.S. in Mathematics from Tsinghua University.
 My first name can be pronounced as /ju:-tʃi:/.
 My name in Chinese is 顾雨琦.

-• Identifiable and interpretable deep generative models and representation learning: I study identifiability and other essential properties of deep nonlinear probabilistic graphical models with latent representations.
-One goal is to propose more interpretable models and discover potential causal explanations.
+• Identifiable deep generative models and causal representation learning: I study identifiability, latent graph discovery, and causal representation learning in nonlinear probabilistic graphical models with latent structures.

 Recent News

-03/2026 New preprint is available: Discrete Causal Representation Learning.
+03/2026 New preprint is on arXiv: Discrete Causal Representation Learning.

-03/2026 New preprint is available: Scalable Text-Embedding-informed Cognitive Diagnosis of Large Language Models.
+03/2026 New preprint is on arXiv: Scalable Text-Embedding-informed Cognitive Diagnosis of Large Language Models.

 03/2026 Our paper Adaptive Transfer Clustering: A Unified Framework is accepted by Journal of the American Statistical Association.